 Various investigations have shown that mistletoe lectins preferably bind to monocytes/macrophages.
 Binding causes an increase in intracellular calcium and stimulates the synthesis and release of cytokines (TNF-α, IL-1α, IL-1β, IL-6) both by single lectins and by isolated A and B chains .
 When macrophages were incubated with mistletoe lectins, a dose-dependent increase in their phagocytosis capability was recorded .

 The antitumoural effects of mistletoe extracts have frequently been observed in connection with an increase in the number of monocytes/macrophages.
-A single administration of mistletoe activated macrophages was sufficient to induce antitumoural effects in animal models .
+A single administration of macrophages activated by mistletoe extract was sufficient to induce antitumoural effects in animal models .

 In addition, the transfer of in vivo activated macrophages from healthy mice to tumour-bearing animals doubled the survival time of tumour-bearing mice.
 This effect could not be achieved with non-activated macrophages .
 It is also assumed that the anti-angiogenetic effect of mistletoe extracts is caused by the release of TNF-α from macrophages .

 Mistletoe extracts can directly activate granulocytes in vitro.
 Here the viscotoxins have proven to be particularly effective by significantly enhancing both phagocytosis and oxidative burst in human granulocytes.
 All viscotoxins and also various total mistletoe extracts were effective in this way, but not isolated mistletoe lectins.